-Discussion Salons are structured 45 minute blocks with a leader guiding the entire group through a series of provocations and discussion prompts.
+- Discussion Salons: These are (synchronous) structured 45 minute blocks with a leader guiding the entire group through a series of provocations and discussion prompts.

-Cohort Salons are informal 45 minute blocks with a series of leaders in breakout rooms.
+- Cohort Salons: These are (synchronous) informal 45 minute blocks with a series of leaders in breakout rooms.
 Participants will work on a driving question in small breakouts and then share out with the larger group.

-2) Asynchronous (Discovery) Salons: These are asynchronous, pre-recorded sessions hosted with VoiceThread.
-The event will kickoff with intentional engagement with these presentations and will returned through during key community building moments throughout the event.
-Participants and the STEM community will also leverage VoiceThread for continued asynchronous engagement following the event (where you as a presenter can engage with attendees via recorded comments for ongoing dialogue).
+- Asynchronous (Discovery) Salons: These are asynchronous, pre-recorded sessions hosted with VoiceThread.
+The event will kickoff with intentional engagement with these presentations and they will be returned to throughout the event during key community building moments.
+Participants and the STEM community will also leverage VoiceThread for continued asynchronous engagement with these sessions following the event.

 You will need an OLC account to register.
 During the registration process, you will be first taken to the login screen if you are not already logged into your OLC account.
 If you do not have an OLC account, you will need to create one at that time.
 This account is free and simple to create.